GoogleCloudPlatform/datacatalog-connectors-bi/google-datacatalog-sisense-connector/docs/README.md

 # Additional documentation

-This directory contains additional documentation on the Connector.
+This directory contains additional documentation on the connector.

 - [Developer Resources](developer-resources)